 RICE Method for Injuries on Trail

 One of the most important skills a thru-hiker or backpacker can learn is the ability recover from an injury.
-If you are in pain on trail, you should address it immediately.
-Ignoring the pain is not a solution.
+If you are in pain on the trail, you should address it immediately.
+Ignoring the pain is not a solution that will work.
 If you are experiencing pain while you hike, using the RICE method (rest, ice, compression, and elevation) may help.

 It is always recommended to follow the advice of your health care provider.